Donald Trump told his supporters he got a coronavirus booster shot. They booed him.

 “This is good that people see another side of you,” O’Reilly said he told Trump in a phone call.
 “Not a political side.
 You told the truth — you believe in the vax.”

 Federal research has found Trump’s views played a significant role in spreading misinformation and fomenting the response to vaccines he was fighting at Sunday’s event.
 While in office, he downplayed the seriousness of the coronavirus early in the pandemic, repeatedly saying it would just “go away,” even as infections and deaths swelled.
 He flouted his own administration’s safety protocols by holding large rallies and packing the White House with unmasked guests.
 He and former first lady Melania Trump got vaccinated in private before leaving office, while other top officials — including his own vice president — made a show of doing so publicly.
-In September, Trump told the Wall Street Journal he “probably” wouldn’t get a booster shot and, in August, suggested they were a “moneymaking operation" during an interview with Fox Business host Maria Bartiromo.
+In September, Trump told the Wall Street Journal he “probably” wouldn’t get a booster shot and, in August, suggested they were a “money-making operation" during an interview with Fox Business host Maria Bartiromo.

 But he’s also periodically voiced support for vaccines, while also making it clear he rejects mandates requiring people to get them, something he did again on Sunday in Dallas.